mariolaespinosa/mariolaespinosa.github.io/index.md

 ### Teaching

-I teach undergraduate and graduate courses on the history of disease, public health, and empire; the history of medicine and public health in Latin America; disease in the Caribbean; global history of Latin American science and medicine; and readings on disease in the Caribbean.
-For detailed course descriptions see [ISIS](http://isis.uiowa.edu/).
+I teach undergraduate and graduate courses on the history of Cuba; disease, public health, and empire; the history of medicine and public health in Latin America; disease in the Caribbean; global history of Latin American science and medicine; and readings on disease in the Caribbean.
+Information about courses can be found in [MyUI](https://myui.uiowa.edu/my-ui/courses/dashboard.page).
 Current students can access the course website on [ICON](http://icon.uiowa.edu/).